Last Updated on February 2, 2021 by Darrif William

 15. The Netherlands

 The Netherlands is truly one of the safest places to travel alone where you’ll find some of the friendliest locals in the world.
 It is home to gorgeous tulip fields, winding canals and legalised marijuana, of course.
-A favourite amongst travellers, The Netherlands will forever be one of the classic destinations in Europe that one can visit any time of the year.
+A favourite amongst travellers, The Netherlands will forever be one of the classic solo travel destinations in Europe that one can visit any time of the year.
 With a laidback atmosphere, you’ll find yourself blissful in simple things like cycling around Amsterdam or just admiring the rather unusual architecture of Rotterdam.
 It is the best places to travel alone, meet new people and open up to new experiences.